JPMorgan to continue building branch offices, CFO says

 The chance of failing the stress tests has also been reduced because in the current round the Federal Reserve will allow failing banks a chance to submit a more cautious plan, he noted.

 The Fed has said it will publicly disclose plans that are rejected and resubmitted.
-Bank of America Chief Executive Brian Moynihan, at the same conference earlier in the day, said he plans to avoid having to redo his bank’s plan.
+Bank of America CEO Brian Moynihan, at the same conference earlier in the day, said he plans to avoid having to redo his bank’s plan.

-Braunstein also said that fourth-quarter revenue from capital markets is running 15 percent to 20 percent below that of the third quarter but should still be higher than a year earlier.
+Braunstein also said that fourth-quarter revenue from capital markets is running 15 percent to 20 percent below the third quarter, but should still be higher than a year earlier.

 In 2011, JPMorgan reported $19 billion in net income.

-JPMorgan shares were down 0.6 percent at $40.57 on Tuesday at the close of trading on the New York Stock Exchange.
+JPMorgan shares were down 0.7 percent at $40.54 in late afternoon trading on the New York Stock Exchange.

-Reporting by David Henry in New York; Editing by Nick Zieminski and Steve Orlofsky